kayburns/women-snowboard/research/im2txt/README.md

 python im2txt/run_inference_with_saliency_with_gt.py --checkpoint_path=./model/DESIRED_MODEL/train --vocab_file=./data/word_counts.txt --dump_file=./FILE_NAME --model_name=./MODEL_NAME --img_path=im2txt/data/val_dataset.txt --save_path=SAVE_PATH/
 ```

-## Flags added to training code:
-### move this to doc straings in the training code? flags to train any model should be clear from scripts?

-input_file_pattern2: Path for an additional path to tfrecord files.
-Use to train balanced model.

-blocked_input_file_pattern: Path to indicate path to blocked tfrecord files.

-loss_weight_value:  Indicates the loss weight to place on man/woman words.
-This is used for all UpWeight models in the paper.
-Can only indicate one weight for man words and for woman words.

-blocked_image:  Whether or not to train the appearance confusion loss.

-two_input_queues:  Whether or not to trian data from two input queues.
-This was used to train the balanced data in the paper.

-blocked_weight_selective:  What a confusing name!
-This is the flag for sum/no-sum for the appearance confusion loss.
-By default this is True.
-This means that by default models will be trained as indicated in equations from the paper; mainly the difference in probabilities is only considered for gendered words.

-blocked_loss_weight:  How much to weight the appearance confusion loss.

-blocked_image_ce: Flag to include cross entropy loss on blocked images

-blocked_image_ce_weight:  Weight for blocked image ce loss

-confusion_word_non_blocked_weight:  Weight for confident loss.

-confusion_word_non_blocked_type: Type for confident loss (we use type quotient for our ECCV experiments).

 ## TODO
 Kaylee
 - [ ] test: all scripts to download and tfrecord-ify all data (normal, bias, blocked), inference with saved checkpoints,  (need to rerun but data1 and data2 are full)